Why Is It I Always Feel Like I'm Not Fitting In With Others?

 That thing that makes you “not fit in”, Be proud of it.
 Nurture it.
 Because that’s your extra in the ordinary.
 Myra S.

-I Feel Like I Don’t Fit in Anywhere – Why Is That?
+I Feel Like I’m Not Fitting in Anywhere – Why Is That?

 We have all had times in our lives where we’ve felt like we don’t fit with the group of friends we were with.

-For example, you may be in a crowded room full of people enjoying themselves and having fun, but the sounds are numbed out and you feel like although you are surrounded by people, you are alone in your corner
+For example, you may be in a crowded room full of people enjoying themselves and having fun, but the sounds are numbed out and you feel like you’re not fitting in and are surrounded by other people, and you are alone in your corner.

 One of the biggest reasons why you may feel like you do not fit in is that you are unclear on who you are.